-Every time you get behind the wheel, you are are responsible for keeping yourself and your fellow drivers safe.
+Every time you get behind the wheel, you are responsible for keeping yourself and your fellow drivers safe.
 But as you get older, it can become harder to fulfill this duty.

 “Older drivers can be the safest drivers on the roadway, because they typically wear their seat belts and rarely drive intentionally impaired,” said Beth Koster, coordinator of MU Health Care’s Injury Prevention Program.
 “However, as we age, physical and cognitive changes outside of our control can compromise our ability to drive.”